 ICONSIAM Drives Its Destination Marketing Strategy To Elevate Bangkok As A Global Chinese New Year Destination

-(MENAFN- Media OutReach Newswire) Featuring Renowned Actor Wang Zhuo Cheng and T-Pop Sensation BUS to Boost Thai–Chinese Tourism Economy BANGKOK, THAILAND - Media OutReach Newswire - 5 February 2026 - ICONSIAM, the global landmark on the banks of the Chao Phraya River, announces a major collaboration with leading public and private partners-including the Ministry of Culture (Thailand), the Tourism Authority of Thailand (TAT), KASIKORNBANK, CP AXTRA "Makro – Lotus", Alipay +, and Tiger Balm -to host a world-class Chinese New Year celebration.
+BANGKOK, THAILAND – Media OutReach Newswire – 5 February 2026 – ICONSIAM, the global landmark on the banks of the Chao Phraya River, announces a major collaboration with leading public and private partners-including the Ministry of Culture (Thailand), the Tourism Authority of Thailand (TAT), KASIKORNBANK, CP AXTRA“Makro – Lotus”, Alipay +, and Tiger Balm -to host a world-class Chinese New Year celebration.
 Reinforcing its Destination Marketing strategy, ICONSIAM aims to position itself as one of the world's premier Chinese New Year destinations through festivities that blend Thailand's cultural heritage with revered Chinese traditions.
-A key highlight is ICONSIAM's spiritually significant location, known as the " Dragon's Belly," a powerful symbol of prosperity along the most beautiful curve of the Chao Phraya River.
+A key highlight is ICONSIAM's spiritually significant location, known as the“ Dragon's Belly,” a powerful symbol of prosperity along the most beautiful curve of the Chao Phraya River.
 To honor the Year of the Horse, a sacred statue of Guan Yu -the deity of honesty, loyalty, and righteousness, will be enshrined.
 The celebration will feature world-class entertainment led by renowned Chinese actor Wang Zhuo Cheng and T-Pop Sensation BUS, alongside dragon and lion dances, festive street food, shopping, and cultural experiences.
 ICONSIAM is confident that foot traffic and spending within the destination will grow by more than 10%, helping to stimulate overall economic activity and tourism in the first quarter.
 The event will take place from 12–17 February 2026 at River Park, ICONSIAM.

 The 2026 Chinese New Year season is expected to generate significant economic impact across Thailand's tourism sector, aligning closely with the Tourism Authority of Thailand's strategy in setting the target of attracting 6.7 million Chinese visitors under ongoing visa-free measures.
 ICONSIAM is confident that the scale and creativity of this celebration will serve as a powerful catalyst in advancing Thailand's tourism and retail sectors to global prominence.